david-d-an/EmployeeManagementPortal/README.md

 <br><br>

 > # Overview
-The protal provides Employee management features of a company.
+The application suite is callsed **Employeee Management Portal** (EMP in short) and runs a web protal that provides employee management features of a company.
-The app is based 3 technologies bewlow.
+The app is based on 4 technologies bewlow.

+1. .Net Core 3.1
 1. Angular 11 to provide user interface on web browser. (tested on Chrome)
-1. Web API to provide API service for data provision
+1. Web API to provide API services for data provision
-1. Open ID / OAuth2 to provide decoupled authentication service for
+1. Open ID / OAuth2 to provide decoupled authentication services
 <br><br>

 > # Solution Structure